FPGAwars/apio/README.md

 &nbsp;
 ![][raspbian-logo]

-Experimental open source micro-ecosystem for **open FPGAs**.
-Inspired by [PlatformIO](https://github.com/platformio/platformio).
-Apio is a **multiplatform toolbox**, with static pre-built packages, project configuration tools and easy commands to verify, synthesize, simulate and upload your **verilog** designs.
+Open source **ecosystem for open FPGA boards**.
+It was inspired by [PlatformIO](https://github.com/platformio/platformio).

+Apio (pronounced [ˈa.pjo]) is a **multiplatform toolbox**, with static pre-built packages, project configuration tools and easy command interface to verify, synthesize, simulate and upload your **verilog** designs.

 Apio is used by [Icestudio](https://github.com/FPGAwars/icestudio).